Center for the Humanities Summer Writing Workshop

 Each fellow will receive a $4500 summer stipend and opportunities to receive feedback on work in progress within a supportive community of scholars.

-- Summer 2025: Work on writing projects and engage in program activities.
+- Summer 2026: Work on writing projects and engage in workshop with other fellows.

 Applications consist of the Submittable form, a project abstract (300 words), a narrative proposal (4–5 pages, double-spaced) and a CV.